 “NPCI has, accordingly, allowed Amazon under the single sponsor bank model of UPI, Google and WhatsApp under the multi-bank model to operate as Third Party App Providers (TPAPs),” RBI said in its affidavit filed in response to the petition by Resmi P Bhaskaran.

 Bhaskaran, in her plea filed through advocate Deepak Prakash, has alleged that the “lackadaisical approach” of Indian financial regulators permits unregulated operation of techfin firms and claims that this could adversely affect the financial stability of the country.

-Opposing the claims in the petition, RBI has said it also has authorised various non-bank companies over a period of time to issue and operate semi-closed prepaid payment instruments (PPls) in India in accordance with its powers under the Payment and Settlement Systems (PSS) Act, 2007.
+Opposing the claims in the petition, RBI has said it also has authorised various non-bank companies to issue and operate semi-closed prepaid payment instruments (PPls) in India in accordance with its powers under the Payment and Settlement Systems (PSS) Act, 2007.

 “Amazon was one such non-bank company which was authorised on March 22, 2017 to issue and operate a semi-closed prepaid payment instrument in India.
 Thus, in addition to being a TPAP under UPI, Amazon also operates a digital wallet (a form of PPI),” it said.

 RBI has further said that “with the increase in intermediation and rapid adoption of technology, there were growing concerns about the un-regulated players (payment gateways, payment aggregators, technology service providers, etc.) capturing personal information of the customers while carrying the payment transaction messages”.